 People can have physical or mental conditions that are in effect a barrier to accessing some website content.
 With just a few simple steps when producing a website, you can remove these barriers and enable more people to access your website content.

 From a business point of view, making your web marketing messages available to more people is always a good thing, and accessibility means that your marketing messages and your business offerings can be accessed by a wider group of people.

 While website accessibility is not often the highest priority for large companies, it's very important in creating a website that's accessible to a wide audience of people, and not just a limited audience of people.

-There are of course ethical reasons for creating accessible website content, but financial and legal reasons are usually more effective in prompting action, particularly for senior management that have an interested in reducing legal risk and increase revenue.
+There are of course ethical reasons for creating accessible website content.
+From my experience, financial and legal reasons are usually more effective in prompting action, particularly for senior management that have an interest in reducing legal risk and increasing revenue.

 Examples of disabilities that might stop people accessing your content include: